 - Expenditure on activity under various projects and plans, including the Estate Development Plan, the Estate Improvement Plan, the IT program and the 2025 Strategy is now subject to regular review and adjustment by Management Board.

-• The Management Board Recruitment Sub-committee is reviewing all proposals for new positions, replacement positions, end of contract renewals, contractor engagements and consulting spend across both restricted and unrestricted funds.
+- Appointment or engagement of staff - the Management Board Recruitment Sub-committee is reviewing all proposals for new positions, replacement positions, end of contract renewals, contractor engagements and consulting spend across both restricted and unrestricted funds.
 No appointments or engagements may be made without this Sub-committee’s prior written approval.

-• Most University credit cards have been suspended with credit limits reduced to zero, effective from 7 May 2020.
+- Credit cards - most University credit cards have been suspended with credit limits reduced to zero, effective from 7 May 2020.
 Some exceptions in each Faculty/Division, for essential business expenditure where other payment methods are not possible or for spend against restricted funds (e.g. research grants), have been communicated to your relevant Management Board member/Dean.

 Implementation of the aforementioned changes is effective immediately.
 All other financial restrictions will remain in place, as currently detailed in the COVID-19 Policy Addendum.